coderubrika/python-startup/README.md

     - Install dependencies on Linux `pip3 install -r requrements.txt`

 - For VSCode you need install [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
-- For JetBrains you need apply virtual environment in `File/Settings/Project/Project Interpreter/Show All/+/Existing Environment` choose your create environment.
+- For JetBrains you need apply virtual environment in `File/Settings/Project/Project Interpreter/Show All/+/Existing Environment` choose your created environment.

 ## How to work with it